urbica/react-map-gl/src/components/FeatureState/README.md

 A `FeatureState` component sets the state of a feature.
+For example, you can use events and feature states to create a per feature hover effect.

 ```jsx
 import React from 'react';